You may want to read:

-The silent husband is not a neutral husband.
-Silence may be quiet, but it is not silent to them because silence demands that they interpret your lack of words.
-Just because you’re not saying what he is thinking on the inside, it does not mean others are refraining from supplying an interpretation to his silence.
+Silence may be quiet to those around you, but it is not silent to them because silence demands that they interpret your lack of words.
+Just because you’re not saying what you’re thinking on the inside, it does not mean others are refraining from supplying an interpretation to your quietness.

-The person who chooses not to communicate entices others to fill in the blanks, to clear up the mystery that silence propagates.
-The silent partner abdicates the privilege to explain himself while forcing others to speculate on what his silence means.
+The person who chooses not to communicate entices others to fill in the blanks, to clear up the mystery that silence communicates to others.
+The silent partner abdicates the opportunity to explain himself while forcing others to speculate on what his silence means.

-Silence is not neutral.
-Silence will be uploaded with an interpretation, which is nearly always wrong.
-The interpreter can only supply answers based on their understanding of the problem, and if their speculation is faulty, then their conclusions will be faulty.
+Silence is never neutral.
+The receivers of your silence instinctively supply an interpretation, which will never interpret your attitudes and thoughts accurately.
+The interpreter can only determine answers based on their understanding of the problem, and if their speculation is faulty, their conclusions about you will be erroneous.

-Praise God that He is a talking God.
-All good leaders are verbal because it is impossible to lead well while choosing silence as a main plank in your leadership platform.
+Do you want to lead well?
+All good leaders are verbal because it is impossible to lead well while choosing silence as the central plank in your leadership platform.
 Learn the skill of communication.

-There was no question that he was a quiet person, and there is no argument that he was not connecting the gospel dots: Christ came to change us from how we are so we can be progressively changed into someone else (Ephesians 4:22-24).
+There was no question that he was a quiet person, and there is no argument that he was not connecting the gospel dots: Christ came to change us from how we are so there would be a progressive, incremental change into someone else (Ephesians 4:22-24).
 To say that God made you that way is an immature response that negates the transformative power of the gospel in an individual’s life.

-Jesus came to save us from ourselves.
-He came to change us (2 Corinthians 5:17).
-It is intellectually dishonest to say “this is who I am” while not cooperating with the Lord to become something better than just as I am.
+Jesus came to save us from ourselves, to change us (2 Corinthians 5:17).
+It is intellectually dishonest to say “this is who I am” while not cooperating with the Lord to become something better than “just as I am.”